Selection of Aircraft Satellite Systems

 20th February 2023

-Category Bandwidth
+Category Broadcast

 As more and more satellite constellations are being launched to provide data services, the more complex the decision-making process in selecting an aircraft satellite communication system.
 Regulatory requirements, aircraft type, area of operation, data usage needs, band of operation, hardware availability and budget are key considerations.